New Zealand Dental Association

 This website also provides up to date informative information such as guidelines on food, nutrition and oral health for infants, toddlers, children, teenagers and adults, reviews, journal articles and reports.
 Information on oral health problems such as orthodontics, fissure sealants, trauma, tobacco, gum disease, erosion, tooth whitening, dry Mouth, tooth Sensitivity, amalgam and oral piercings is also available.

 New Zealand Dental Council

-The NZDC is a self-regulatory body that regulates dentists, dental hygienists, dental therapists, dental technicians and clinical dental technicians.
+The DCNZ is the regulatory body that regulates dentists, dental hygienists, dental therapists, dental technicians and clinical dental technicians.
 The dental council is constituted under the Health Practitioners Competence Assurance Act 2003 to protect the safety of the public by ensuring all clinicians are safe and competent to practice.
 All practicing clinicians must be registered with the dental council and ensure continuation of professional development and maintain high standards of practice.

 The NZDTA, established 2012, is a voluntary membership organisation which represents and supports the dental therapy/dental hygiene profession to ensure members provide a high standard of quality and ethical oral health care for the public.
 Continuing professional development is also encouraged and facilitated by the association.

 NZ Institute of Dental Technologists